zenanetwork/iris/staking/README.md

 ### How to propose a MsgStakeUpdate transaction

-The `bridge` service in an existing validator's heimdall process polls for `StakeUpdate` event periodically and generates and broadcasts the transaction once it detects and parses the event.
+The `bridge` service in an existing validator's iris process polls for `StakeUpdate` event periodically and generates and broadcasts the transaction once it detects and parses the event.
 An existing validator on the network can also leverage the CLI to send the transaction:

 ```
-heimdallcli tx staking stake-update --proposer <PROPOSER_ADDRESS> --id <VALIDATOR_ID> --tx-hash <ETH_TX_HASH> --staked-amount <STAKED_AMOUNT> --nonce <VALIDATOR_NONCE> --log-index <LOG_INDEX> --block-number <BLOCK_NUMBER>
+iriscli tx staking stake-update --proposer <PROPOSER_ADDRESS> --id <VALIDATOR_ID> --tx-hash <ETH_TX_HASH> --staked-amount <STAKED_AMOUNT> --nonce <VALIDATOR_NONCE> --log-index <LOG_INDEX> --block-number <BLOCK_NUMBER>
 ```

 Or the REST server :